Sign Up for Email Updates on News & Offers

 3 – Meet the expectations of customers Each trip should provide customers with realistic information on what they are likely to see during the trip, and be clear on the rules they must follow to remain safe and respect cetaceans and the ocean at all times.

-4 – Minimise any impact on the marine environment Excursions should actively seek ways to reduce their environmental footprint, and encourage passengers to think about how they can be more ‘green’ too.
+4 – Minimise any impact on the marine environment Excursions should actively seek ways to reduce their environmental footprint and encourage passengers to think about how they can be more ‘green’ too.

-5 – Emphasise research work undertaken or support for marine conservation efforts Guides should explain to customers how the business works collaboratively with other Partners to protect cetaceans and the oceans (for example through the WCA Partnership).
+5 – Emphasise research work is undertaken or support for marine conservation efforts Guides should explain to customers how the business works collaboratively with other Partners to protect cetaceans and the oceans (for example through the WCA Partnership).

 If you would like to comment on Futurismo Azores Adventure's compliance with the Minimum Standards for Responsible Whale and Dolphin Watching and local Whale and Dolphin Watching guidelines please contact the World Cetacean Alliance at firstname.lastname@example.org